Brazil

 • In this contributory system, public healthcare is provided through the National Institute of Social Security’s (INSS) healthcare facilities or approved healthcare providers.

 • Due to the poor national service, most of the local employers provide supplemental medical and dental benefits as a differential, which is regulated by the National Regulatory Agency for Private Health Insurance and Plans (ANS).
-ANS determines the standard minimum coverage that applies to every health insurance carrier in Brazil.
+ANS determines the standard minimum coverage for every health insurance carrier in Brazil.
 As a result, coverage provided by every carrier is almost equal.
 What differentiates one carrier from another is the network of hospitals, clinics, and doctors provided.
 The value of refunds for procedures done outside the network is also a differentiator.

 Private Retirement Plans